solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 ![High-level architecture, as described below.](media/architecture-diagram.png "High-level architecture")

 The solution begins with multiple IoT devices, located within multiple factories, that securely connect to Azure IoT Hub to send telemetry.
-IoT Hub provides IoT device management, telemetry ingest at high volume, and the ability to send commands to devices as needed. <<TODO: ADD IOT EDGE INFO HERE>>.
+IoT Hub provides IoT device management, telemetry ingest at high volume, and the ability to send commands to devices as needed.
+IoT Edge allows individual manufacturing machines to interact with IoT Hub by sending telemetry messages to IoT Hub and by ensuring that edge devices are running the latest versions of deployed modules.
 Telemetry from IoT Hub automatically triggers an Azure function, which processes the events, assigns a unique `entity_id`, and stores them in an Azure Cosmos DB telemetry container.
 The document TTL (time-to-live) is set to 30 days, after which time they will automatically expire.
 The data is replicated long-term to the analytical store with no TTL.
 The analytical store saves all transactional data in columnar storage as Parquet files in Azure storage in a cost-effective way, automatically.
 No ETL required.
 A different Azure function implements event sourcing by triggering off the Azure Cosmos DB change feed for additional processing, including predictive maintenance scoring via a custom-trained Machine Learning model deployed to Azure Kubernetes Service (AKS) for real-time scoring.
 The function sends the scored data to an Azure Event Hub.
 Another function that consumes the change feed and saves the event data to domain entities, including state data, and stores them in Azure PostgreSQL Hyperscale (Citus).
 This database stores all sensor data as domain entities, partitioned by device Id, which the Hyperscale features uses to automatically shard the data for horizontal scaling and high performance reads and writes.
 An Azure Stream Analytics job reads the device telemetry, which includes the predictive maintenance prediction, and applies additional processing through a SQL-like query language.
 It uses an Azure Cognitive Services Anomaly Detector service to perform Changepoint and Spike-and-Dip anomaly detection.
 It also performs windowed aggregate queries against the time series data to create aggregates on machine maintenance predictions, grouped by maintenance requirement, factory, and machine.
 The temperature anomalies, telemetry with predictive maintenance scores, and temperature anomaly data is saved to another Azure Cosmos DB container, named `scored_telemetry`.
 Another Azure function implements event sourcing by triggering off the Azure Cosmos DB change feed from the `scored_telemetry` container.
 It saves the anomaly detection, windowed aggregates, and scored predictive maintenance event data to domain entities, including state data, and writes them to Azure PostgreSQL.

 An Azure Synapse Analytics workspace securely connects to Azure Cosmos DB through a linked service, and uses the Synapse Link feature to access both the transactional store (OLTP) and analytical store (OLAP) of each Azure Cosmos DB container.
 The analytical store is optimized for read-heavy queries, which do not consume Azure Cosmos DB resource units (RUs), as opposed to reading the transactional store.
 All raw historical event data is accessible through the analytical store, which serves as the data lake, but with no ETL requirements.
 Synapse Spark notebooks read the analytical store to perform Machine Learning model training and deployments through Azure Machine Learning, data exploration, and batch scoring.
 Synapse pipelines are used for batch processing at scale over data fed into the analytical store from IoT devices originating from all factories.
 Wide World Importers data analysts use the Power BI integration capabilities of Synapse Analytics to create reports against Synapse Serverless views that display data from the analytical stores, as well as data stored in the SQL Pools.
 These reports are also embedded in the web application, making them available to end-users who do not have access to the Synapse Analytics workspace or Power BI online.